nvidia-cosmos/cosmos-transfer1/examples/distillation_cosmos_transfer1_7b.md

 For VisControl and EdgeControl models:

 - In our post-training pipeline, we compute these modalities on-the-fly.
 However, for Knowledge Distillation, we need to precompute the control input data for these modalities.
-This is because we need the control inputs to correspond to the data used to generate the teacher output videos, rather than the control signals that are computed from the teacher output videos themselves.
+We need the control inputs to correspond to the data used to generate the teacher output videos, rather than the control signals that are computed from the teacher output videos themselves.

-- You can adapt our inference pipeline to additionally save the vis and edge control inputs used to generate the teacher output videos.
+- You can adapt our inference pipeline to additionally save the vis or edge control inputs used to generate the teacher output videos.

 #### 4. Generating Teacher Data and Saving Noise Input

 Follow the steps in the [inference README](./inference_cosmos_transfer1_7b.md) to generate output videos using the teacher model.
-You will need to modify the inference pipeline to save the noise inputs used to generate the teacher data.
+You will need to modify the inference pipeline to additionally save the noise inputs used to generate the teacher data.

 #### 5. Combining the Base and Control Checkpoints

 On HuggingFace, we provide the base model and control checkpoints in separate files.
-However, our distillation codebase assumes a different format, where the base model and control checkpoints are combined in a single file.
+However, our distillation training codebase assumes a different format, where the base model and control checkpoints are combined in a single file.

 Run the following command to combine the base model and control checkpoints used for distillation: